dtaht/blog-cerowrt/content/post/flaws_in_flent.md

 Leveraging QUIC has always been on my mind, but until recently no usable libraries existed.

-## RRUL overstates the impact of bidir traffic on asymmetric links
+## RRUL overstates the impact of bidirectional traffic on asymmetric links

 Because it stresses out both the up and download paths equally, the slowest part of the (usually up) link dominates the induced latency.